-The investment fund exclusively invests in individual securities (i.e. not including units in investment funds, derivative instruments and sight deposits or deposits at notice) and/or money market instruments whose issuers have been classified as sustainable on the basis of ESG criteria (environmental, social, governance).
-At least 51% of the fund assets are invested in the form of directly purchased individual securities which are not held indirectly through investment funds or through derivatives), in equities or in equity-equivalent securities from companies which develop, manufacture or sell products or services related to healthcare (incl. medicine, pharmaceutics and biotechnology) or products or services which promote people's physical, mental or social wellbeing.
-The "wellbeing" field includes areas such as water treatment, safety technology, hygiene and healthy eating.
+The investment fund exclusively invests in individual securities (i.e., not including units in investment funds, derivative instruments and sight deposits or deposits at notice) and/or money market instruments whose issuers have been classified as sustainable on the basis of ESG (environmental, social, governance) criteria.
+The investment fund invests at least 51% of the fund assets in the form of directly purchased individual securities - i.e. which are not held indirectly through investment funds or through derivatives - in equities or equity-equivalent securities, focusing on equities with high dividend prospects.